SheriffBuzz/ScriptHook.ahk/README.md

 ## Remarks
   - Only Unicode (UTF-16) strings are accepted.
 UTF-8 is Planned.
-  - This script uses OnMessage https://www.autohotkey.com/docs/commands/OnMessage.htm, which has the following remarks:
+  - This script uses [OnMessage](https://www.autohotkey.com/docs/commands/OnMessage.htm), which has the following remarks:
     * Any script that calls OnMessage anywhere is automatically persistent.
 It is also single-instance unless #SingleInstance has been used to override that.
   - Function parameters will be interpreted as Object or Array if they deserialize as such according to Jxon.